ftimarah/ephora/README.md

 # Checkout my submission for the Shopify Backend Developer Challenge for Summer 2022 at https://ephora.herokuapp.com/ :)

+*** heroku database right now is read only because of maintenance issues but I assure you it works, maintenance will be done soon, heroku apparently does this for the free tiers.
+January 20 2022 5:50pm

 Welcome to Ephora Skincare's Inventory System.

 Ephora Skincare is a website that provides a diverse range of skincare catered to all ages and skin types.
 This is the inventory system to help track the products that Ephora Skincare sells on their website.